Community Grants Program - Community Projects

 Warragul Little Athletics Club

-Warragul Municipal Band Inc.
+Warragul Municipal Band

 West Gippsland Chorale

-West Gippsland Riding Club
+West Gippsland Hockey Association

 Wild Dog Triathlon Club